Mx-Angel/ConnText-Docs/Planning/RawIdeas.md

 - Add support for screen sharing in voice/video chats
 - Provide a way to host your own server for handling server traffic for communication
 - Provide a simple GUI for managing the backend server
-- Store all data on the server, but kept encrypted
-- Make sure all communication is end-to-end encrypted
 - Provide a way to search through messages
 - Add server moderation function such as adding, removing, timing out, kicking and banning users
 - Add the ability to pin, reply, delete and edit messages